 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’re looking for more single serving cakes, you’ll absolutely love our tender White Cake, decadent Chocolate Lava Cake, and Mini Pound Cake!
+If you’re in the mood for more single serving cakes, try our soft and fluffy White Cake, rich and gooey Chocolate Lava Cake, or classic Mini Pound Cake!

 RELATED: 20 Single Serving Breakfast Recipes Worth Waking Up For

-- Baking Powder: Essential for giving your cake that beautiful rise.
-Make sure it’s fresh for best results.
+- Baking Powder: Helps the cake rise.
+Make sure it’s fresh.

-- Milk: While I recommend whole milk for a creamy texture, 2% works just fine too.
+- Milk: Whole milk gives the best texture, but 2% works too.

-- Pecans: Though optional, I highly recommend them.
-They add crunch and richness.
-Feel free to swap them out with walnuts or add a sprinkle of raisins for variation.
-If you’d like, use any extra pecans in a single serving Crustless Pecan Pie or a small batch of Butter Pecan Granola.
+- Pecans (optional): Add crunch and flavor.
+Swap for walnuts or add raisins for variety.
+Use extra pecans in Crustless Pecan Pie or a small batch of Butter Pecan Granola.

-- Block-Style Cream Cheese: This is the foundation of your frosting.
-Ensure it’s at room temperature for smooth mixing.
-Use leftover cream cheese in a Spinach Turkey Wrap or in an indulgent single serving No-Bake Cheesecake.
+- Block-Style Cream Cheese: Room temperature for smooth mixing.
+Use leftovers in a Turkey Wrap, Cheesecake Bars, or a No-Bake Cheesecake.

-- Softened Salted Butter: The butter should be soft enough to leave an indentation when touched, but still cool.
-This aids in achieving that velvety frosting texture.
+- Softened Salted Butter: Should be soft to the touch but still cool.

 RELATED: Small Batch Egg White Recipes